soshalyze/socialyze_doc/usecase/dac_RetrieveDataFromServer/markdown_RetrrieveDataFromServer.md

 - A user triggers a request to the backend with a username.
 - The social media connector fetches (part of) available data from the social media site's API.
-- Fetched data is stored in the local database.
+- Fetched data is stored in the local database and associated with the querying app user.

 ### 2.1.1 Activity Diagram